-Shares: 75,000(1) Options: 200,000 Hon.
+Shares: 75,000(1) Options: 300,000 Hon.
 Robert P. Kaplan, Director of the Corporation, Chairman of the Corporate Governance and Nominating Committee, has over 40 years of experience as a lawyer, businessman and elected politician.
 Mr. Kaplan retired from a 25-year career in elective politics in 1993.
 He was a Federal Member of Parliament and Cabinet Minister in the Governments of the Rt.
 Hon.
-Pierre-Elliott Trudeau and the Rt.
+Pierre-Elliott Trudeau and Rt.
 Hon.
 John N. Turner.
-Mr. Kaplan is a trustee of H&R REIT.
-As well, he is a former Director and Chairman of PetroKazakhstan, Inc. Mr. Kaplan is a founding Trustee of the State Hermitage Museum Foundation of Canada, one of five international foundations which support the Hermitage Museum in St. Petersburg, Russia.
+Mr. Kaplan was a trustee of H&R REIT, Canada's second largest real estate trust, from its establishment until last year.
+As well, he is a former Director and Chairman of PetroKazakhstan, Inc. Mr. Kaplan is a founding Trustee of the State Hermitage Museum Foundation of Canada, one of five international foundations which support the Hermitage Museum in St Petersburg, Russia.
 He has also been honoured by being named a Chevalier of the Legion of Honour by the President of France.
-Mr. Kaplan has served as the Honourary Consul General of Kazakhstan for Canada for the last 15 years.
+Mr. Kaplan has served as the Honourary Consul General of Kazakhstan for Canada for the last 16 years.
 Mr. Kaplan holds a B.A. in Sociology and an LL.B. from the University of Toronto.
 He was called to the Ontario Bar in 1963.

-- Director since February 15, 2007 - Committee memberships: Compensation; Corporate Governance and Nominating (Chair) (4) - Meetings attended: Board 12 of 13 regular; Compensation Committee 3 of 3 - Independent
+- Director since February 15, 2007 - Committee memberships: Compensation; Corporate Governance and Nominating (Chair) - Meetings attended: Board 4of 5 regular; Compensation Committee -1 of 1; Corporate Governance and Nominating - 1 of 1 - Independent